-Iowa NASA EPSCoR is currently soliciting for Pre-Proposals for the anticipated NASA Cooperative Agreement Notice.
+Iowa NASA EPSCoR is currently soliciting for Pre-Proposals for the NASA Cooperative Agreement Notice.

-Click here for full description: FY2022 Iowa NASA EPSCoR Pre-Proposal RFP
+Click here for full description: FY2023 Iowa NASA EPSCoR Pre-Proposal RFP

 The National Aeronautics and Space Administration (NASA) Office of STEM Engagement, in cooperation with NASA’s Aeronautics Research Mission Directorate (ARMD), Human Exploration & Operations Mission Directorate (HEOMD), Science Mission Directorates (SMD), the Space Technology Mission Directorate (STMD), and NASA’s nine Centers, plus the Jet Propulsion Laboratory (JPL), solicit proposals for the NASA Established Program to Stimulate Competitive Research (EPSCoR).

-It is anticipated that the National NASA EPSCoR solicitation will be released in late November 2021, with a single strong full proposal due from Iowa in early February 2022.
-To allow sufficient time to select and develop this proposal, the Iowa NASA EPSCoR office is soliciting for pre-proposals in advance of the CAN release.
+The National NASA EPSCoR solicitation was released on August 18th, 2022, with a single strong full proposal due from Iowa on November 16th, 2022.
+To allow sufficient time to select and develop this proposal, the Iowa NASA EPSCoR office solicits for pre-proposals in advance of the CAN release and proposal due date.
 Based on past CAN solicitations, no significant changes are anticipated.
 The selected proposal will be submitted by the Iowa NASA EPSCoR office to NSPIRES.

 Each funded NASA EPSCoR proposal is expected to establish research activities that will make significant contributions to NASA’s strategic research and technology development priorities and contribute to the overall research infrastructure, science and technology capabilities of higher education, and economic development of the jurisdiction receiving funding.
 There are 28 jurisdictions in NASA EPSCoR, each of which is allowed to submit one proposal for this Cooperative Agreement Notice (CAN).